masgui/masgui/README.md

 This is a Miner which switches based on the current most profitable algorithm (checks every 5 minutes).

+## Latest additions

+### MasGUI v1.1.0

+Additons:
+* You can now select "All Pools" to switch automatically between all the pools (except Blazepool for now)
+* Added Website links beneath the pool select
+* Added more information beneath the pool select
+* Added Buttons for checking your current Profit (based on entered Wallet Address)

 ## Getting Started

 Download the [latest Release](https://github.com/masgui/masgui/releases/latest) to get started quickly.